mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 <figure>
    <img src="conditional_diagram.png">
-   <figcaption>Figure(17): Conditional statements 1 and 2, and how they affect the flow of the program</figcaption>
+   <figcaption>Figure(17): Conditional statements 1 & 2 and how they affect the flow of the program</figcaption>
 </figure>

 The following script examines a number variable and prints “zero” if it equals zero: